ROMANS 8:

 something must be done.

-However this time, God wasn't going to destroy them with
+However, this time, God wasn't going to destroy them with

-He would create a nation that would exercise His judgment upon them.
+He would create a nation that would exercise His

-Now, there were a couple of advantages to this
+Now, there were a couple of advantages to this method.

-First of all, there would be no need to destroy that wonderful
+First of all, there would be no need to destroy that

-land that flowed with milk and honey.
+wonderful land that flowed with milk and honey.

 And secondly, the inhabitants would have another 400